 Being affected by a privacy breach can be distressing and emotionally harmful.
 Read about managing your mental distress.

 We review all the complaints we receive.
 If we can resolve them quickly, we will.
-If your case requires a complicated or comprehensive investigation, then owing to high volumes, the wait time for an investigator is up to six months.
+If your case requires a complicated or comprehensive investigation, then owing to high volumes, the wait time for an investigator is at least six months, and likely longer.
+Another agency may be able to help you quicker than that.
+See our list of other dispute resolution schemes

 Agencies: report a data breach